snowplow-archive/snowplow.github.com/_posts/2015-08-06-dealing-with-duplicate-events.md

 COMMIT;
 {% endhighlight %}

-## Deduplicating events in Kinesis
+## Deduplicating events in Kinesis (under development)

-The next step is to ...

-Note that the ElasticSearch sink for the Kinesis flow has a "last event wins" approach to duplicates: each event is upserted into the ES collection using the event_id, so later dupes will overwrite earlier.

-Amazon Kinesis Client Library is build wit assumption that every process has to be processed at leas once.
-This was the main idea behind check pointing mechanism.
-The mechanism guarantees, that no data would be missed, but do not ensure single record processing.
-We should threat this rather like a feature than a bug and not related with Snowplow but Kinesis.

-If we have the enriched event stream partitioned by event ID, then we can build a minimal-state* de-duplication engine as a library** for embedding in KCL apps.

-- Not stateless.
-It will need to store event IDs and event fingerprints in DynamoDB to de-dupe across micro-batches.
+The [next step][github-1924] is to bring the deduplication algorithm to Kinesis.
+We plan to [partition the enriched event stream on event ID][github-1924], then build a minimal-state deduplication engine as a library for embedding in [KCL][kcl] apps.
+The engine will not be stateless because it needs to store event IDs and fingerprints in DynamoDB to deduplicate across micro-batches.

-- De-duplication as a KCL app doesn't work for natural duplicates, because the KCL app can itself introduce natural duplicates.
-You literally have to embed this library into whatever functionality cares about there being no duplicates.
+The [Amazon Kinesis Client Library][kcl] is built with the assumption that all processes have to be processed at least once, which was the main idea behind check pointing mechanism.
+This guarantees that no data is missed, but doesn’t ensure single record processing.
+Deduplication as a KCL app won’t work for natural duplicates, because the app itself can introduce natural duplicates.
+You will therefore have to embed the deduplication library when building apps that care about there being no duplicates.

+Note that the ElasticSearch sink for the Kinesis flow takes a “last event wins” approach to duplicates.
+Each event is upserted into the ElasticSearch collection using the event ID, later duplicates will thus overwrite earlier ones.

 [uuid-v4]: https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29
 [uuid-random]: https://en.wikipedia.org/wiki/Universally_unique_identifier#Random%5FUUID%5Fprobability%5Fof%5Fduplicates